Why save water?

 - Consider installing a grey water diverter and filter.
 A grey water system uses your waste water to irrigate your garden.
 Note: Grey water is waste water that is not contaminated with human faecal waste i.e. everything that goes down the drain expect the toilet and can safely be re-used on your garden.
 Grey water is not recommended for food growing gardens.

-- Watering restrictions apply all year round in Upper Hutt – Please click here for more information.
+- Watering restrictions apply all year round in Upper Hutt.
+Click here for information about garden watering restrictions.

 How do I fix a leaky tap or toilet?